Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 ## Manually activate connectivity

 This section describes the steps to register your {{< TransferCFT/axwayvariablesComponentLongName  >}} with {{< TransferCFT/suitevariablesFlowManager  >}}.
-The procedure is the same for either an on- premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}, with the exception of the two steps described in [Define the {{< TransferCFT/suitevariablesFlowManager  >}} Agent](#Define).
+The procedure is the same for either an on-premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}, with the exception of the two steps described in [Define the {{< TransferCFT/suitevariablesFlowManager  >}} Agent](#Define).

 All commands in this section are performed using CFTUTIL unless stated otherwise.
-For details on the UCONF parameters referenced in this section, please see [UCONF: Central Governance options.
+For details on the UCONF parameters referenced in this section, please see [UCONF: Central Governance options]().

 #### Define UCONF parameters used for {{< TransferCFT/axwayvariablesComponentLongName  >}} instance identification